 How long is a RICS valuation valid for?

-Property valuations usually take up to an hour.
 It may be possible to provide a valuation on the spot, particularly if you are using an estate agent valuation.
-In some cases, you will need to wait a few hours or a day or so for your valuation estimate to come through.
+In some cases, you will need to wait a few days or so for your valuation report to come through.
 Once you have an RICS valuation, it will be valid for three months.
 If you choose to have a surveyor value your property, they will provide you with a copy of the report, which details the estimated value and offers additional information about how they calculated the price.

 It is essential to understand that a valuation will not always reflect the price buyers are willing to pay.
 If your property is worth £250,000, for example, there is no guarantee that you would get an asking price offer if you put the house on the market at that figure.
 A valuation will give you an estimate of the property’s worth, but it is up to buyers to decide how much they are willing to pay and sellers to decide how much they will accept.

 Property valuations provide an estimate of a property’s worth.
 Valuations are useful for buyers and sellers.
 Estate agent valuations will give you an idea of how much a house or flat is worth, but an RICS valuation provides an accurate figure based on a framework set out by the RICS.
 In many cases, an RISC valuation is required, but even if you are not legally obliged to have this kind of valuation, it’s beneficial to consider contacting a surveyor to get the most accurate valuation.
-You can find out more about RICS valuations carried out by CJ Bloor here.
+To find out more about valuations, contact CJ Bloor.